Moose: Aggression

-Moose are not usually aggressive towards humans, but can be provoked or frightened to behave with aggression.
-In terms of raw numbers, they attack more people than bears and wolves combined, but usually with only minor consequences.
-In the Americas, moose injure more people than any other wild mammal, and worldwide, only hippopotamuses injure more.
+Moose are not typically aggressive towards humans, but will be aggressive when provoked or frightened.
+Moose attack more people than bears and wolves combined, but usually with only minor consequences.
+Moose injure more people than any other wild mammal; worldwide, only hippopotamuses injure more.
 When harassed or startled by people or in the presence of a dog, moose may charge.
-Also, as with bears or any wild animal, moose that have become used to being fed by people may act aggressively when denied food.
-During the fall mating season, bulls may be aggressive toward humans because of the high hormone levels they experience.
-Cows with young calves are very protective and will attack humans who come too close, especially if they come between mother and calf.
-Unlike other dangerous animals, moose are not territorial, and do not view humans as food, and will therefore usually not pursue humans if they simply run away.
+Also, as with bears or most wild animals, moose accustomed to being fed by people may act aggressively when denied food.
+During the fall mating season, bulls may be aggressive toward humans.
+Cows are protective of young calves and will attack humans who come close, especially if they come between mother and calf.
+Moose are not territorial, do not view humans as food, and usually will not pursue humans who run away.

-Like any wild animal, moose are unpredictable.
+Moose are unpredictable.
 They are most likely to attack if annoyed or harassed, or if approached too closely.
-A moose that has been harassed may vent its anger on anyone in the vicinity, and they often do not make distinctions between their tormentors and innocent passers-by.
+A moose that has been harassed may vent its anger on anyone in the vicinity, and they often do not make distinctions between their tormentors and innocent passersby.
 Moose are very limber animals with highly flexible joints and sharp, pointed hooves, and are capable of kicking with both front and back legs.
-Unlike other large, hooved mammals, such as horses, moose can kick in all directions including sideways.
-Therefore, there is no safe side from which to approach.
-However, moose often give warning signs prior to attacking, displaying their aggression by means of body language.
-Maintained eye contact is usually the first sign of aggression, while laid-back ears or a lowered head is a definite sign of agitation.
-If the hairs on the back of the moose's neck and shoulders (hackles) stand up, a charge is usually imminent.
+Moose can kick in all directions, including sideways.
+Thus, there is no safe side from which to approach.
+Moose often give warning signs prior to attacking, displaying aggression by means of body language.
+Maintained eye contact is usually the first sign of aggression, while laid-back ears or a lowered head is a sign of agitation.
+When the hairs on the back of the moose's neck and shoulders (hackles) stand up, a charge is usually imminent.
 The Anchorage Visitor Centers warn tourists that "...a moose with its hackles raised is a thing to fear."